How to create a Confluence knowledge base: our 6-step guide

 - Contact details for when users need extra help

-Here's an example of how your knowledge base could look - we’ve used Content Formatting Macros for Confluence to help us:
+Here's an example of how your knowledge base could look - we’ve used Mosaic: Content Formatting Macros & Templates to help us:

-You'll likely want to add articles to your knowledge base to help keep users updated on news, releases, and guides.
-To do this, you’ll need to create a new page for each.
+You'll want to add articles to your knowledge base to help keep users updated on news, releases, and guides.

-- To use a template on your new page, you can search in the Templates toolbar on the right-hand side.
-We recommend using the Troubleshooting and How to article templates for knowledge bases.
+- To use a template on your page, you can search in the 'Templates' toolbar on the right-hand side and find one that works for your needs (e.g. the How To Article Template).

 ⚡️ Pro tip: Make your articles more engaging by adding company branding and using multimedia elements (like videos or diagrams) to make complex information more digestible.